satwik77/Mogrifier-LSTM/README.md

 - `heads:` Also applicable for SAN only, specifies the number of attention heads to use.
 - `depth:` Number of layers that you would like to initialize your network with.

+Details of other arguments can be found in `src/args.py`.